St. John’s Cruise Port Guide: What to See and Do Near the Harbour

 St. John's Harbour

-If you’re only here for the day, you can still see a lot, especially if you plan your walking loop and save the longer views for a short cab ride.
+Even with only a few hours in port, you can see a surprising amount—especially if you plan a simple walking loop and save farther destinations for a short taxi ride.

 Your view as you enter port